saibodicherla/miniTrelloApplication/README.md

 Open (http://localhost:3000) to view it in the browser.

-## Packages & Library User
+## Packages & Libraries

-This project utilize this external libraries
+In this project, I utilized this external Packages & libraries.

 ### `react@^16.11.0`